mvrl-clasp/SNAG/README.md

 [RegionLabeler](https://drive.google.com/open?id=1aqrJ0zx5kCqbjyVppK2bFYs7xw2RNHn6)

 If you would like the MSCOCO ids for the SNAG images, please download the folder below.
 Each image file has the MSCOCO id alognwith the SNAG image id.
+Please note we do not own the images and cannot proivde you with the license to use it.

 [SNAGImagesWithMSCOCOId](https://drive.google.com/file/d/1w3f7CG43gBFJKeZQ5ioqO0J9f9drjjKY/view?usp=sharing)
 # License